 Key takeaways

-• CA led virtual accounting means a professional team runs your bookkeeping, GST, TDS, income tax, payroll, and compliance, while an AI dashboard gives live visibility, tracking, and peace of mind.
+- CA led virtual accounting is a managed professional service where a trained team remotely handles your bookkeeping, GST, TDS, income tax, payroll, and compliance, while an AI dashboard gives you live visibility, status tracking, and peace of mind without adding chores to your plate.

-• Scope is modular and agreed upfront, including Bookkeeping, reconciliations, GST returns, TDS credits matching with Form 26AS and Annual Information Statement AIS, payroll basics, and MIS.
+- Scope is modular and locked in upfront: bookkeeping, bank and statutory reconciliations, GST returns, TDS credit matching against Form 26AS and AIS, payroll basics, and monthly MIS.
+You pick what you need.

-• Predictable cadence, reconciliations close around 7 to 10 days after month end, MIS lands around 10 to 15 days subject to data completeness, filings follow due dates post approval.
+- Predictable cadence keeps books and filings on track.
+Reconciliations close around day 7 to 10 after month end, MIS lands by day 10 to 15, and statutory filings follow due dates after your approval.

-• Quality controls include maker and checker reviews, CA sign off for returns, audit trails, and practical security such as two factor authentication and least privilege access.
+- Quality controls such as maker and checker reviews, CA sign off, audit trails, and two factor authentication protect accuracy without adding overhead for founders.

 What is CA led Virtual Accounting with AI dashboards